rhduong/README.md/README.md

 ### Welcome to my profile! 👋

 Nice to meet you!
 My name is Ryan Duong, and I am currently working towards a Bachelor's degree in **Management Information Systems** at San Diego State University.
 In addition, I am also pursuing a minor in **Computer Science**.

 - At the current moment, I am learning **Python** and **JavaScript**!

-Follow me on my journey in computer programming!